Music Industry Coalition

 The group is actively pursuing the preservation of historical music buildings and areas primarily located in Music Row or the surrounding region in partnership with the National Trust for Historic Preservation.
 Among the many supporters, rock star Ben Folds and Curb Records founder Mike Curb are included within the group.

 Origins

 Music Industry Coalition was formed in the wake of the 2014 RCA Studio A developer controversy and its successful preservation thereafter.
-One of the coalitions pivotal members, Mike Curb, had previously, before the group's founding, been instrumental in preserving the existence of both historic RCA Studio B as well as Quonset Hut Studio.
+One of the coalitions pivotal members, Mike Curb, had previously, before the group's founding, been instrumental in preserving the existence of both historic RCA Studio B as well as Bradley Studios.
 He later relinquished Studio B to the Country Music Hall of Fame.